jishat/codesnip-ai/readme.txt

 Only if you want to use the AI assistant features do you need to provide your own key.

 = Does the plugin send my code to external services? = Only if you use the AI Assistant.
-In that case, your snippet and prompt are sent to your chosen AI provider (OpenAI or Claude).
+In that case, your snippet and prompt are sent to your chosen AI provider (OpenAI or others which coming soon).
 The plugin itself does not log or share your data.

 = Can I save CSS, JS, or PHP snippets? =